mnemeth66/mnemeth66.github.io/_posts/2024-04-15-Dual_Optimization_of_Happiness.md

 In other words, towards optimizing my decision making, I have found it easier to maximize my fulfillment (the dual), rather than minimize for my regret (the primal).
 In hindsight, it seems clear why - there's a lot more meaning in optimizing how fulfilling, beautiful, and happy my life is than there is optimizing the number of times I feel regretful after binging youtube.

-test for math: $E=mc^2$

-Here's to more fulfilling and joyful lives.
+Here's to a more fulfilling and joyful life